rcarrata/rcarrata.github.io/about/index.md

 In my free time, I really like the basketball (watch and practice also!), and spend time with my friends and family.

+Opinions expressed in this blog are my own and do not necessarily reflect that of the company I work for.

 Cheers!

 Rober ;)